metaeducation/ren-cpp/doc/build.md

 	cd make
 	chmod +x ./r3-make
-	make make OS_ID=0.2.40
+	make -f makefile.boot OS_ID=0.2.40
-	make clean
-	make prep
-	make r3

-And if all went well we now have a brand new Rebol executable.
+If all went well we now have a brand new Rebol executable:

     file r3

-So lets build rencpp
+So lets build Ren/C++

-    cd ../../rencpp
+	cd ../../ren-cpp
 	PATH=$PATH:../Qt5.4.0/5.4/clang_64/bin ../cmake-3.1.1-Darwin-x86_64/CMake.app/Contents/bin/cmake -DRUNTIME=rebol -DCLASSLIB_QT=1 -DGARDEN=yes
 	make

 If CMake gets to 100% then we are all good!
-You can test rencpp with following step.
+Test Ren/C++ with following step:

     ./tests/test-rencpp